Savoir-faire Linux: History

-Certifications

-Savoir-faire Linux is certified ISOO 9001 and 14001.

 Partnerships

 Savoir-faire Linux is a silver member of The Linux Foundation.
+Savoir-faire LINUX additionally is a partner of BlueMind open-source initiative.

 Research and development

-Ring
+Jami

-In 2004, Cyrille Béraud initiates the development of a fully Open Source digital phone for enterprises.
-SFLPhone is a Softphone designed to manage an unlimited number of lines and calls for enterprises.
-Compliant with industry standards such as SIP and IAX, it interoperates with Asterisk, the Open Source Software PBX.
+SFLphone is a softphone designed to manage an unlimited number of lines and calls for enterprises.
+Compliant with industry standards such as SIP and IAX, it interoperates with Asterisk, the open source software PBX.

-Ring builds on SFLPhone, removing its bottleneck and main security risk: the centralized service.
+Ring builds on SFLphone, removing its bottleneck and main security risk: the centralized service.
 Ring uses the same technology as Bittorrent to allow users to find each other, from there allowing them to connect directly one-to-one and one-to-many.

 SFLVault

 Launched in 2008, SFLVault simplifies the management of access keys and passwords to large portfolio of services.

 SFLvault is a networked credentials store and authentication manager.
 It has a client/vault (server) architecture allowing to cryptographically store and organise loads of passwords for different machines and services.